 (3) Rejection for Mistakes.
-The District must reject any Offer in which a mistake is evident on the face of the Offer and the intended correct Offer is not evident or cannot be substantiated from documents accompanying the Offer.
+The District mustshall reject any Offer in which a mistake is evident on the face of the Offer and the intended correct Offer is not evident or cannot be substantiated from documents accompanying the Offer.

-(4) Identification of Mistakes After Award.
+(4) Identification of Mistakes Afterafter Award.
 The procedures and criteria set forth above are Offeror's only opportunity to correct mistakes or withdraw Offers because of a mistake.
-Following Award, an Offeror is bound by its Offer, and may only withdraw its Offer or rescind a Contract entered into pursuant to this Division 47 to the extent permitted by applicable law.
+Following Awardaward, an Offeror is bound by its Offer, and may only withdraw its Offer or rescind a Contract entered into pursuant to this Divisiondivision 47 only to the extent permitted by applicable law.